Our 20s and 30s are our prime years for career building.

 However, I learned recently that other than your direct manager, it is also important to evaluate the broader leadership team.

-It was quite frustrating because 50% of why I join a company is because of the quality of my direct manager.
+It was quite frustrating because 50% of why I joined a company is because of the quality of my direct manager.

-I shared about these series of unfortunate events to an ex-Tableau leader.
+I shared about this series of unfortunate events with an ex-Tableau leader.

 He gave me really good advice which was to focus not only on my hiring manager but the quality of talent in the broader leadership team.